Optometry Graduate Intern Application

-This program is usually reserved for students who have already graduated from a program and are waiting to write the CACO exam or for students who have already written the CACO exam and are waiting for their results.
+This program is usually reserved for students who have already graduated from a program and are waiting to write the OBEC exam or for students who have already written the OBEC exam and are waiting for their results.

 The intern would be allowed to perform any of the restricted activities specified in the Optometrists Profession Regulation under the direct supervision of a regulated member who is authorized to perform the restricted activity and who is physically present on-site where the procedure is being performed and is available to assist as necessary.

 An Intern Application Form must be completed and signed by the supervising Regulated Member and the intern.
 The following documentation and fees must also be provided at the time of application:

 - Proof of liability insurance coverage

 Should the intern be successful in their first or subsequent challenge of the OBEC exams, only the membership fee paid during that calendar year is creditable against their annual ACO Practice Permit fee.

 All Intern Applications must be reviewed and approved by the ACO Registrar before any patients are examined.

 Graduates and supervising Regulated Members participating in the Internship Program must agree to the following:

 - Specific supervising optometrist(s) has (have) to be identified